Update from the author: we’ve updated the information about the stages of the investor pipeline to be current for 2023.

 This won’t look like much at first, but we’re going to show you how to pad it out at each stage of the pipeline as a way of using it as a template for each section.
 Here’s a summary of how that investor pipeline might look:

 Before you go out and make first contact, it’s a good idea to have an image of the ideal investor in mind.
-This will depend on the stage your company is at.
+This will depend on the stage your company.
 If you’re right at the start, you’ll possibly be looking for Angels, and if you’re in later rounds of funding, it’ll more likely be VC.
 Figure out what you need, and how much you need, and this will give you an insight into where and how to look for it.

 There are many considerations to pay attention to at this stage, some of them are: